Kwiebs/Forpetswithlove/exampleSite/content/english/blog/glossary-cat-spraying-behavior.md

 ---
-title: "What Is Cat Spraying Behavior?
-Complete Guide for Cat Owners"
+author: For Pets With Love
+categories:
+- Cat
+- Educational
+datepublished: '2026-04-22'
-description: "Learn what cat spraying is, what causes this territorial behavior, how to distinguish spraying from inappropriate urination, and practical solutions to stop or prevent spraying."
+description: Learn what cat spraying is, what causes this territorial behavior, how to distinguish spraying from inappropriate urination, and practical solutions to stop or prevent spraying.
-author: "For Pets With Love"
-tags: ["cat spraying", "cat behavior", "cat marking", "cat problems"]
-categories: ["Cat", "Educational"]
 image: images/glossary-cat-spraying-behavior.jpg
+tags:
+- cat spraying
+- cat behavior
+- cat marking
+- cat problems
+title: What Is Cat Spraying Behavior?
+Complete Guide for Cat Owners
 ---

 ---